- Audi virtual cockpit

 Audi has introduced a new generation of four-cylinder TFSI engines reducing fuel consumption, emissions, and increasing performance.
 Our review model, the 140kW 2.0 TFSI four-cylinder, sitting in the middle of the engine range.
 The 185kw 2.0 TFSI S tronic, with Audi’s all-wheel-drive Quattro system, is also available if you’re wanting a little more pep.
 Performance increases and fuel consumption reduction, is helped with 70kg (65kg for the sedan) in overall weight savings through the use of new materials and construction methods.

 However, like I said at the start of this review, it’s not the construction materials or the engines that have made this generation Audi A4 Avant special or noteworthy.
 The 12.3-inch LCD screen that replaces the traditional instrument cluster that is called Audi virtual cockpit, in addition to the MMI Navigation plus with MMI touch that acts as an 8.3-inch infotainment screen is what makes the car standout from most others on the road.
+Check out car dealership brooklyn ny for more information about new design cars.

 The Audi virtual cockpit gives you a wide range of information, including the basics like speed and revs.
 Information that is usually buried or simply not available can now be brought forward and displayed in new ways thanks to the fully digital display.
 Google Maps has been integrated into the system, providing real-time traffic information and route updates, a handy satellite view, and more.